 10. Get creative at arts hub Playday, which offers tons of drop-in classes and cleans up the inevitable mess!

 11. Discover hidden treasures at Just Things, a fascinatingly eclectic second-hand store.

 12. Take a parent-child class at The Yoga Room.

 13. Learn about Japanese culture through shadow puppet shows, kabuki, and art workshops at Resobox.

-RELATED: Long Island City Museums with Kids: Spending the Day at MoMA PS1, the Noguchi Museum and Socrates Sculpture Park
+RELATED: Long Island City Museums with Kids: Spending the Day at MoMA PS1, the Noguchi and Socrates Sculpture Park